clottman/cassey-on-eleventy/til/2022-05-19-binding-pry-debugging-strategies.md

 ## use `up` and `down`

 These move the stack frame `up` or `down` respectively.
-This was exactly what I needed to solve my problem - the error was thrown in a method call based on what was getting passed in, but I needed to jump up the call stack to look at why that problematic data was getting passed in rather than what I should have had.
+Melinda told me about these methods which were exactly what I needed to solve my problem - the error was thrown in a method call based on what was getting passed in, but I needed to jump up the call stack to look at why that problematic data was getting passed in rather than what I should have had.

 ## `tap` a method

+Drew's favorite method is using `tap` on the result of a method.

 ```ruby
 do_some_stuff.tap do |result|